dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 <!-- slide vertical=true -->
 ## Integrals
 - Riemann sum definition of the integral
-- The fundamental theorem of Calculus
+- The fundamental theorem of Calculus (both forms)
+- Computing integrals
+-

 <!-- slide -->